Inspiaaa/BfInterpreter/README.md

 # ...
 ```

-First 14 instructions of the optimised code:
+First 14 instructions of the optimised code (`bfi inspect -f examples/mandelbrot.bf -n 14`) (with comments):

 ```
 # A